 Our low oxalate meals promote less-acidic and more dilute urine, to help prevent oxalate bladder stones.
 They are a complete and balanced combination of protein, fat, carbohydrates and nutrients.
 It looks like real food, because it is.
 No patties, balls, kibbles or freeze dried concoctions.
 Just.
 Real.
 Food.

 We lovingly prepare our food in small batches, to protect food quality and reduce waste.
 The ingredients maximize a dog’s ability to digest the food and ensure the right amount of nutrients are being absorbed by your pooch.
 Whole food, nutritionally balanced, based in science.
 Good for you.
 Good for your dog.

-Turkey Thigh, White Rice, Cottage Cheese, Zucchini, Peas, Broccoli, Safflower Oil (70% linoleic acid), Wild Alaskan Salmon Oil, Calcium Carbonate, Potassium Chloride, Zinc, Choline, Manganese, Kelp Powder, Vitamin B12, Wholefood MultivitaminManufactured by: The Healthy Barker, Kitchener, ON N2H 5H6
+Turkey Thigh, White Rice, Cottage Cheese, Zucchini, Peas, Cauliflower, Safflower Oil (70% linoleic acid), Wild Alaskan Salmon Oil, Calcium Carbonate, Potassium Chloride, Zinc, Choline, Manganese, Kelp Powder, Vitamin B12, Wholefood MultivitaminManufactured by: The Healthy Barker, Waterloo, ON N2L 1Y7

 Our recipes are formulated to be complete and balanced, with the assistance of our pet nutritionist and meet and exceed the guidelines of the National Research Council (NRC).